 Costs are constantly on the rise, too – so it can be a delicate balancing act between investing in good delivery partners while keeping within tight budget restraints.
 But this balance between cost, speed, and customer experience can be managed with a few tweaks to your logistics management.

-Building A Strong Delivery Network
+Build A Strong Delivery Network

 Many shippers in Convey’s network use carrier diversification to their advantage.
 National carriers may have name recognition, but smaller, regional carriers cover smaller geographic areas and can often get shipments delivered faster.
 They also may deliver at lower cost than the big national carriers.